 Freehold Dog Bites Lawyer

-The Center of Disease Control (CDC) estimates that nearly 4.7 million people are bitten by dogs every year.
+The Centers for Disease Control and Prevention (CDC) estimates that nearly 4.7 million people are bitten by dogs every year.
 Nearly 800,000 of those suffer dog bite injuries severe enough to require medical attention.
-At The Law Office of Mallon and Tranger, we have significant experience representing victims of animal attacks.
+At The Law Office of Mallon & Tranger, we have significant experience representing victims of animal attacks.

-The common picture of a dog bite injury is the postman delivering the mail.
-However, children account for nearly fifty percent of all dog bite injuries.
-Most often suffering injuries to the face and neck.
+Children account for nearly 50 percent of all dog bite injuries, most often suffering injuries to the face and neck.
 No one is immune to dog bites.
-In fact, nearly 5 percent of all dog bite injuries are work related.
+In fact, nearly 5 percent of all dog bite injuries are work-related.

 Experienced New Jersey Injury Attorneys

-If you or a family member has been seriously injury as a result of a dog bite, please contact the Law Office of Mallon and Tranger at any of our Ocean County or Monmouth County offices.
-Our lawyers can be reached by phone at 732-780-0230 or contact us online.
+If you or a family member has been seriously injured as a result of a dog bite, please contact The Law Office of Mallon & Tranger at any of our Ocean County or Monmouth County offices.
+Our lawyers can be reached by phone at 732-702-0333 or contact us online.